bbatsov/batsov.com/_pages/quotes.md

 This page is simply a collection of random quotes that I find inspirational.

+## Meta

+> A work of art is never finished.
+It is merely abandoned.
+>
+> -- E. M. Forster

+> If you are depressed, you are living in the past. <br>
+> If you are anxious, you are living in the future.  <br>
+> If you are at peace, you are living in the present. <br>
+>
+> – Lao Tzu

 ## Programming

 > The tools we use have a profound (and devious) influence on our thinking habits, and, therefore, on our thinking abilities.